 How do parents teach their children to be grateful?
-It must be deliberate.
-You can’t depend on children becoming grateful without explicit instruction and modeling.
-So, the first step is to practice gratitude yourself and the second step is to implement practices that will produce gratefulness in your children.
+It must be deliberate because you can’t depend on children becoming grateful without explicit instruction and modeling.
+The first step is to practice gratitude yourself and the second step is to start practices that will produce gratefulness in your children.

 Here are some suggestions:

-- Notice gratitude in others – at the end of each day have a challenge as a family to come up with as many examples of gratitude from the day as you can.
+- Notice gratitude in others – Have a challenge, as a family, to come up with as many examples of gratitude from the day as you can.
 See who has the most and record the winner on your calendar.
-In addition to learning about thankfulness you will enjoy the friendly competition that occurs.
+In addition to learning about thankfulness, you’ll enjoy the friendly competition.

-- Write Thank You notes– the holiday season just ended, but did your children impress you by expressing thanks?
+- Write Thank You notes– The holiday season just ended, but did your children impress you by expressing thanks?
 Or were you constantly reminding them to say thank you?
-This would be a good time to sit down as a family and write Thank You notes.
-Notes sent in the mail are special and everyone loves to receive a handwritten letter.
+This would be a good time to sit down as a family and to write Thank You notes.
+Notes sent in the mail are special because everyone loves to receive a handwritten letter.
 You could even mail a thank you note to your own child.

-- Take a Thankfulness Walk– taking a walk together as a family is a bonding experience because you can share things you are thankful for as you journey on your route.
+- Take a Thankfulness Walk– Taking a family walk is a bonding experience because you can share things you are thankful for as you walk.
 Making these walks a regular practice (weekly/daily) creates a tradition for your family and enhances feelings of gratitude.

-- Write a Gratitude Journal– create an individual or family journal that records ways you have shown gratitude, ways others have shown you gratitude and/or things that cause you to be grateful.
+- Write a Gratitude Journal– Create an individual or family journal that records ways you have shown gratitude, ways others have shown you gratitude or things that cause you to be grateful.
 Besides modeling how to write in a journal, you will be teaching your children the skill of gratitude.